-- 13.3 Students who have marginal failures on their transcripts, but who are otherwise progressing well, will have an opportunity to recover from those failures and attain the minimum Grade Point (2.00) to continue, because quality points will be awarded for marginal failures (between 40% and 49%). - 13.4 The transcripts of continuing students will not reflect any changes to existing marks and grades received under previous GPA regulations.
-These will remain the same as originally awarded and will be maintained as a part of each student's historical record. - 13.5 Continuing Level I students and those who entered Level II in Semester 1 2014/2015 will graduate under the revised scheme; those who were continuing Level II and Level III students in Semester 1 2014/15 will graduate under the old scheme. - 13.6 When the continuing Level II and Level III students complete the credits required to graduate, the degree GPA earned by them under the revised scheme from Semester 1, 2014/15 will be converted to make it compatible with the old scheme.
+- 14.3 Students who have marginal failures on their transcripts, but who are otherwise progressing well, will have an opportunity to recover from those failures and attain the minimum Grade Point (2.00) to continue, because quality points will be awarded for marginal failures (between 30% and 49%). - 14.4 The transcripts of continuing students will not reflect any changes to existing marks and grades received under previous GPA regulations.
+These will remain the same as originally awarded and will be maintained as a part of each student's historical record.

-14. REQUIREMENTS FOR THE AWARD OF DEGREE
+15. REQUIREMENTS FOR THE AWARD OF DEGREE

-- 14.1 In order to qualify for the award of the degree a student must: - have completed a minimum of 90 credits (normally equivalent to 30 semester courses) of which at least thirty credits are from Level I (including the Foundation Course requirements), and at least sixty credits from Levels II & III courses. - have satisfied the requirements of any one of the degree categories listed in 14.2 below.
+- 15.1 In order to qualify for the award of the degree a student must: - have completed a minimum of 90 credits (normally equivalent to 30 semester courses) of which at least thirty credits are from Level I (including the Foundation Course requirements), and at least sixty credits from Levels II & III courses. - have satisfied the requirements of any one of the degree categories listed in 15.2 below.

-14.2 Degree Categories
+15.2 Degree Categories